Jordan-Dimitrov/OcAssistant/README.md

 # OcAssistant
 ## Overview
 OcAssistant is a tool designed to assist with overclocking Nvidia GPUs.
-It provides detailed GPU information and has a dedicated GPU benchmark.

 ## Features
  - GPU information interface